Enzyme: Incremental View Maintenance for Data Engineering: Experimental Study

 \subsubsection{Enzyme Setup}

-We create a Spark Declarative Pipeline with our ingestion layer defined as Streaming Tables and the analytical datasets defined as MVs.
+We create a Spark Declarative Pipeline (SDP) with our ingestion layer defined as Streaming Tables and the analytical datasets defined as MVs.
 A Databricks Serverless cluster is used as the underlying compute.
 Data is generated for all 3 batches with the DIGen tool provided by TPC-DI and stored into a staging location.
 Before each batch, we copy the data for the batch to an ingestion location for the pipeline and execute an update of the pipeline.

-Data is generated at the \num{1000}, \num{2000}, \num{5000}, and \num{10000} scale factors and executed with the same batch sequencing.
-In all scale factors, we used a serverless Spark Declarative Pipeline with autoscaling cluster with AWS c7g.2xlarge executor instances with 8 CPU cores and 16 GiB memory.
-To reduce variance and improve reproduciblity, we cap the number of executors at 64, which does not completely reflect production capacity.
+Data is generated at the 1000, 2000, 5000, and 10,000 scale factors and executed with the same batch sequencing.
+In all scale factors, we used a serverless autoscaling pipeline backed by AWS c7g.2xlarge executor instances (8 CPU cores, 16 GiB memory each).
+To reduce variance and improve reproducibility, we capped the number of executors at 64, which does not fully reflect production capacity.